-The holding period rule requires you to continuously hold shares 'at risk' for at least 45 days (90 days for preference shares) to be eligible for the franking tax offset.
-However under the small shareholder exemption, this rule does not apply if your total franking credit entitlement is below \$5,000, which is roughly equivalent to receiving a fully franked dividend of \$11,666 (based on the current tax rate of 30% for companies).
+The holding period rule requires you to continuously hold shares 'at risk' for at least 45 days (90 days for certain preference shares) to be eligible for the franking tax offset.
+However, under the small shareholder exemption this rule does not apply if your total franking credit entitlement is below \$5,000, which is roughly equivalent to receiving a fully franked dividend of \$11,666 (based on the current tax rate of 30% for companies).

-All this means is that you must continuously own shares at risk for at least 45 days, or 90 days for preference shares (not counting the day of acquisition or disposal), before being entitled to any franking tax offset.
+This means that you must continuously own shares 'at risk' for at least 45 days (90 days for certain preference shares) not counting the day of acquisition or disposal, to be eligible for any franking tax offset.

-Days on which you have 30% or less of the ordinary financial risks of loss and opportunities for gain from owning the shares, cannot be counted in determining whether you hold the shares for the required period.
+Days on which you have 30% or less of the ordinary financial risks of loss and opportunities for gain from owning the shares cannot be counted in determining whether you hold the shares for the required period.